Nickajack: History

 In the late 18th century during the colonial war with the Chickamauga, the area was inhabited by Chickamauga Cherokee and Muscogee-Creek warriors residing in the "Five Lower Towns" on the Tennessee River (near present-day Chattanooga).
 The warriors were mostly Cherokee men, led by Dragging Canoe.
 Small groups of Shawnee and Creek lived and fought with them, in addition to occasional bands of Muskogee, who also served as allies.

 Renegade whites, white traders; Spanish, French, and British agents; and refugee enslaved African Americans also inhabited the area.
+The notorious outlaw Harpe Brothers are also believed to have resided there for many years.

 After those wars, the settlement of Nickajack soon eclipsed the neighboring town of Running Water (Dragging Canoe's seat of operations) as the dominant town in the immediate area.
 It was strategically positioned near where the "Federal Road", running from Athens to Nashville, crossed over the Tennessee River.

 Turtle-at-Home (a brother of Dragging Canoe) was a prominent resident because he owned the ferry at that crossing and had other commercial interests.
 In addition, Turtle-at-Home was on the council of the Lower Towns, and served as speaker of the Cherokee National Council.

 Nickajack Cave, formerly called Tecallassee, near the site of the former town, may have been used as a hideout and cache by the Chickamauga Cherokee.

 During the Civil War, its deposits of bat guano were mined by Confederate forces.
 The cave became one of the leading sources of saltpeter for the Confederate Powderworks at Augusta, Georgia.
 The road used to transport the material was known as the "Nickajack Trail".